jonsamp/codecademy-curriculum/typescript/project-1/content.md

 ## Overview

-Here's the code of a program that recommends restaurants to its users.
-The program takes in a few variables, like price range, delivery time, and whether the restaurant is open or not to reccomend you the perfect spot.
+Here's the code of a program that recommends restaurants from a list of restaurants.
+The program should take a few variables, like price range, delivery time, distance, and whether the restaurant is open to reccomend you the perfect spot.

-The problem is this recommendation program is broken.
-While the program runs without a fatal JavaScript errors, it does not recommend any satiating suggestions.
-All we get is a disappointing "We found 2 restaurants, the first is undefined.".
+The problem is that this recommendation program does not recommend much.
+While the program runs without any fatal JavaScript errors, it does not recommend any satiating suggestions.
+All we get is a disappointing "We found 3 restaurants, the first is undefined.".

 Use your knowledge of TypeScript to fix type errors and add the missing features, so we can get on our way to good eats.

 ## Tasks

 1. Start by running `tsc index.ts` in the command line, and notice the errors.
-Let's start with the first error:
+Scroll to the top of the list to see the first error:

    ```bash
    Type 'number' is not assignable to type 'string'.